itedya/go-backup-script/README.md

 BackupTo: Path where it will put the .tar.gz backup

-Duration: For example, if you enter -24h, the program will delete all backups that were created more than 24 hours ago
+Duration (optional): For example, if you enter -24h, the program will delete all backups that were created more than 24 hours ago

 ### More info about duration